JanSharp/quick-adjustable-inserters/notes.md

 - [x] maybe continuously check if the target inserter is still valid, so if the entity disappears without an event, we still clean up reasonably soon.
 - [x] maybe add a rendering circle on the inserter itself
 - [x] maybe detect inserters that are by default diagonal and allow them to be diagonal first, then perpendicular after research
-- [ ] maybe check if an inserter's default drop offset is far, center or near and use that information for auto determined drop positions
+- [x] maybe check if an inserter's default drop offset is far, center or near and use that information for auto determined drop positions.
+More exotic industries support, basically.
 - [x] add locale for invisible entities
 - [x] change all rendering to target a position, not the entity.
 That way being tick paused in the editor and having mods do weird stuff without raising an event doesn't make this mod look weird
 - [x] add locale for the key bind/control